ujuadimora-dev/Afrik-kitchen/README.md

 * Responsive Design - Site should be fully functional on all devices from 320px up
 * Hamburger menu for mobile devices
-* Ability to perform CRUD functionality on Menus and  Table Bookings
+* Ability to perform CRUD functionality on Menus and  Table
 * Restricted role based features
 * Home page with restaurant information
 * Home page for Table booking